exponea/exponea-flutter-sdk/documentation/PUSH_ANDROID.md

 > Exponea Android SDK contains self-check functionality to help you successfully setup push notifications.
 Self-check will try to track push token, request Exponea backend to send silent push to the device and check the app is ready to open push notifications.
 To enable self-check call `ExponeaPlugin().checkPushSetup()` **before** configuring the SDK.

+> The behaviour of Push delivery and click tracking may be affected by the tracking consent feature, which in enabled mode considers the requirement of explicit consent for tracking.
+Read more in [tracking consent documentation](https://github.com/exponea/exponea-android-sdk/blob/develop/Documentation/TRACKING_CONSENT.md).

 ## Push Integrations
 Exponea Android SDK supports these integrations: